yotkadata/meteo_hist/README.md

 docker run -d --name meteo_hist -p 8501:8501 -v /home/user/path/output/:/app/output meteo_hist:latest
 ```

+### Using the class without the web interface

+It is also possible to use the Python class directly, without the web app.
+See the `notebooks` directory for examples.

 ### Thanks

 - This app was inspired by [plots](https://twitter.com/dr_xeo/status/1656933695511511043) made by [Dr. Dominic Royé](https://github.com/dominicroye) - thanks for the idea and the exchange about it.